CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

 The kernel object can be serialized too into a Numpy array.
 When de-serializing a kernel object, the KernelFactory.create_kernel method is invoked and the default backend of KernelFactory is chosen.
-The defualt behaviour of the KernelFactor class can be changed via the KernelFactory API.
+The defualt behaviour of the KernelFactory class can be changed via the KernelFactory API.

 .. code:: ipython3